kjosib/sophie/docs/explain/demand.rst

 By the way
 -----------

+To be sure, the current analysis is far from perfect.
+For example, if a recursive function's base case clearly *demands* a parameter, and if the recursive case uses that parameter in typical ways, then chances are the parameter ought to be made strict.
+But this does not yet happen.
+It would require a more sophisticated design.

 If some function is never passed as a parameter to any other thing, then we may be sure that all calls to it are statically-determined, so that its strictness criteria will always be respected in calls.